percevalw/metanno/docs/tutorials/run-quaero-explorer.md

 #### 4) Instantiate the manager

 We create a [DatasetApp][metanno.recipes.explorer.DatasetApp] (a ready‑to‑customize recipe, you may also see it referred to as a "Dataset Explorer" in the docs).
-Under the hood, it composes Metanno components such as [Table][pret.ui.metanno.Table], [AnnotatedText][pret.ui.metanno.AnnotatedText], buttons with a bit of app logic.
+Under the hood, it composes Metanno components such as [Table][metanno.ui.Table], [AnnotatedText][metanno.ui.AnnotatedText], buttons with a bit of app logic.

 ```python
 --8<-- "examples/quaero.py:instantiate"